Daily Spurgeon

 December 13

-Now, agates are not the clearest of stones.
-They're cloudy at best: "Our knowledge of that life is small, our eye of faith is dim."
-Faith is one of these precious agate windows.
-But alas!
-How often it gets fogged up and clouded over!
-We see through it darkly, and we mistake much that we do see.
-Yet listen: if we cannot gaze through windows of pure diamond and know even as we are known, it is still a glorious thing to behold the Altogether Lovely One, even through the hazy agate glass.
+"Our knowledge of that life is small, Our eye of faith is dim."
+Faith is one of these precious agate windows, but alas! it's often so misty and beclouded, that we see but darkly, and mistake much that we do see.
+Yet if we can't gaze through windows of diamonds and know even as we're known, it's a glorious thing to see the altogether lovely One, even though the glass be hazy as the agate.
+Experience is another of these dim but precious windows, yielding to us a subdued religious light, in which we see the sufferings of the Man of Sorrows, through our own afflictions.

 Closing Prayer